kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 ## February to June 2019

+### Online sleeping pills

+- Is this how they administer hallucinogens to the general public via the postal service?
+- wip.

 ### Drugs rehab in Finchley Central

 - I'm working 3 days a week at a crypto firm [FetchAI](#fetchai) and going to outpatient rehab the other days in Finchley Central.